 A few feet from the Virgin Atlantic Clubhouse is the Delta SkyClub.
-This isn’t part of Priority Pass, though if you’re flying Delta the same day and have The Platinum Card® from American Express or The Business Platinum Card® from American Express, you can access it (however, you’ll have to pay $29 for each additional guest).
+This isn’t part of Priority Pass, though if you’re flying Delta the same day and have The Platinum Card® from American Express or The Business Platinum Card® from American Express, you can access it.

 All else being equal, if you’re just looking to use your laptop then I think the Virgin Atlantic Clubhouse has a nicer design.
 However, if you want to eat or drink, the Delta SkyClub is definitely the way to go, as the food & drink selection is infinitely better.

 The Virgin Atlantic Clubhouse LAX is a beautiful lounge, and it’s a great addition to Priority Pass.
 Previously there wasn’t a Priority Pass lounge in Terminal 2, so having an option is better than not having an option.
 This was smart on Virgin Atlantic’s part as well — they were already paying the rent for the lounge, so they might as well open it to Priority Pass for 7.5 hours, make a lot of money, and not dilute the experience for their own customers.